s-k-github/Java---Core/README.md

 # This Repository contain java programs only.
-First line of each code contains objective of the code.
+First few lines of each code displays the objective